kxu913/distributed-sample/README.md

 **A system own by Ali, it can help you setup a distributed transaction.**

 We need start a seata server and create some required tables in both seata database and business database.

+## Sentinel

+*Sentinel as a traffic management framework, consducted by Alibaba, it includes **circuit breaker**, **Throlting**, and it provides different strategies that used to protent system, such as threads, qps..*